archway-network/archway/x/gastracker/spec/04_queries.md

 # Queries

 ## Gas Tracking Query Wasm Plugin
-To intersect query interactions within smart contract we create a custom plugin, this plugin performs determines whether a query is part of a tx, tracks the gas.
+To track  smart contract query we create a custom plugin, which tracks the gas.
 It may also:
 - Send gas rebate to user
 - Charge contract premium